matusalab-dev/DSA-Challenge/HackerRankImplementation/README.md

 ## 📌 Overview

-This collection of **easy implementation problems** on HackerRank is perfect for strengthening your **JavaScript fundamentals**.
-You'll tackle real-world scenarios using loops, conditionals, arrays, and mathematical operations.
+This collection of **easy implementation problems** on HackerRank is perfect for strengthening our **JavaScript fundamentals**.
+We will tackle real-world scenarios using loops, conditionals, arrays, and mathematical operations.

 ## 🏆 Objective